shikharsharma23/UdacityFSNDLogAnalysis/Readme.md

 - Launching the Virtual Machine:
 - Launch the Vagrant VM inside Vagrant sub-directory in the downloaded fullstack-nanodegree-vm repository using command:
   `$ vagrant up`
-- Then Log into this using command:
+- Then Log into this using command: (via git bash)
   `$ vagrant ssh`
 - Change directory to /vagrant and look around with ls.
 - Setting up the database and Creating Views: